Loversay History, Family Crest & Coats of Arms

 Early History of the Loversay family

-Another 143 words (10 lines of text) are included under the topic Early Loversay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Loversay research.
+Another 72 words (5 lines of text) are included under the topic Early Loversay History in all our PDF Extended History products and printed products wherever possible.

 Loversay Spelling Variations